-Families Helping Families is a grass roots neighborhood organization started by a Naperville mom in 1994, with the sole focus of helping families facing homelessness in DuPage County.
-FHF provides apartments and supportive services to families facing homelessness while they are working to reclaim their lives.
+Families Helping Families is a grassroots neighborhood organization started by a Naperville mom in 1994, with the sole focus of helping families facing homelessness in DuPage County.
+FHF provides apartments and supportive services to families while they work to reclaim their lives.

 WHO ARE THE FAMILIES?

 Our adopted families are often moms and their children. who have been victims of domestic violence.
 Moms and dads struggle to provide housing, food, and clothing for their children.
 They want to become self-sufficient but lack the financial means to pay for rent and the education to obtain the kind of jobs that will allow them to provide for their families.

 While the circumstances surrounding their housing crises differ, there is one universal truth — these parents are deeply concerned about their children and want to provide a better life for them.

 FHF families live in apartments in DuPage County that our program provides.
 The average stay is two years with quarterly goals reviewed every three months.

 We gather gently used furniture, bedding, and kitchen items — all the tools needed to start a new life.
 Then the real work begins— helping a family move from homelessness to self-sufficiency.

 The end goal of our program is for families to be self-sufficient and overcome the cycle of generational poverty and trauma.

 Families experiencing homelessness, apply to FHF through Bridge Communities.
 Applicants must meet the following criteria to be eligible for the program.